 A select vocal ensemble that performs a variety of advanced a cappella and accompanied pieces from choral repertoire composed throughout the centuries.
 Required audition is held the first week of each semester.
 Participation in concerts is mandatory.
-Students may repeat course for a total of four credits.
-(GE 8)

 Corequisite: MUS 151